jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 java.lang.NoClassDefFoundError: Could not initialize class org.apache.logging.log4j.util.PropertiesUtil
 ```

-WARNING: Jackson's databind for versions 2.9.1 - 2.9.5 DOES NOT WORK here.
+WARNING: Jackson's databind for versions 2.9.1 - 2.9.5 DO NOT WORK here.
 Specifically, Java can not find the jackson.databind module.

 Here we make all of these libraries into Automatic modules.